smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

   - Error conditions where SCONE signaling fails to reach the UE

-Integration with existing telemetry frameworks (e.g., 3GPP NWDAF for analytics) MAY be used to assess the effectiveness of SCONE advisories and their impact on service quality.
+Integration with analytics frameworks (e.g., NWDAF in 5G) MAY be used to assess effectiveness.

 ## Interworking with Other Congestion Management Mechanisms

-SCONE throughput advisory operate independently of transport-layer mechanisms such as ECN or L4S.
-Operators MAY want to ensure that when multiple congestion signaling methods are deployed concurrently, they are either harmonized by policy or scoped to avoid conflicting feedback.
+SCONE operates independently of transport-layer mechanisms such as ECN or L4S.
+Operators MAY harmonize multiple congestion signaling methods by policy, or scope deployments to avoid conflicting feedback.

-## Other open issues
+## Other Miscellaneous topics
-  - SCONE signaling MUST NOT require changes to how a CSP determines its video policy for a given flow.
-That is there MUST not be any dependency between a CSP's video policy and the SCONE protocol.
+  - SCONE signaling MUST NOT require changes to how a CSP determines video policy for a flow.

-  - SCONE signal MUST be extensible to networks beyond 4G/5G network.
+  - The SCONE signal MUST be extensible beyond 4G/5G.

-  - discussion on how the applications/receivers can adapt to the rate signals.
+  - Receiver adaptation behavior requires further specification.

-  - A typical mobile network deployment may have multiple UPF deployed, however, for one PDU session there typically is only one UPF (PGW) which would send an advised bit-rate.
-If additional UPF/PGW are deployed, they may have specific function but will not be configured to communicate maximum bit-rate for the PDU session.
+  - In multi-UPF deployments, only the UPF associated with a given PDU session will send throughput advice.
+Other UPFs may serve specialized roles but MUST NOT duplicate advisory functions.

 By addressing these above operational considerations, SCONE can be managed effectively in mobile networks to enable adaptive bit-rate applications optimize their performance while allowing network operators to utilize network resources efficiently.

 # Detailed view of the User Plane Network Element in Mobile Packet Core